 by Zach Johnson | Mon., Jul.
 30, 2018 10:20 AM

-The stars of Guardians of the Galaxy—Dave Bautista, Bradley Cooper, Vin Diesel, Karen Gillan, Sean Gunn, Pom Klementieff, Chris Pratt, Michael Rooker and Zoe Saldana—published an open letter Monday in defense of writer/director James Gunn, in the hopes that he will be rehired for the next film.
-James was fired last week after conservative personalities resurfaced old tweets in which the filmmaker joked about controversial topics, such as pedophilia and rape.
+Sean Gunn, Pom Klementieff, Chris Pratt, Michal Rooker and Zoe Saldana—published an open letter Monday in defense of writer/director James Gunn, in the hopes that he will be rehired for the next film.
+James was fired last week after conservative personalities resurfaced old tweets in which the filmmaker joked about controversial topics, including pedophilia and rape.

 Chris shared the open letter via Instagram, writing, "Although I don't support James Gunn's inappropriate jokes from years ago, he is a good man.
 I'd personally love to see him reinstated as director of Volume 3.
 If you please, read the following statement—signed by our entire cast."

 "We fully support James Gunn.
 We were all shocked by his abrupt firing last week and have intentionally waited these ten days to respond in order to think, pray, listen and discuss.
 In that time, we've been encouraged by the outpouring of support from fans and members of the media who wish to see James reinstated as director of Volume 3, as well as discouraged by those so easily duped into believing the many outlandish conspiracy theories surrounding him," the open letter reads.
 Reiterating their "love, support and gratitude" for James, the cast clarified, "We are not here to defend his jokes of many years ago but rather to share our experience having spent many years together on set making Guardians of the Galaxy 1 and 2."